-207 World Masterpieces II: Medieval and Renaissance
+207 World Masterpieces II:

+Medieval and Renaissance

-An introduction to masterpieces in western literature, in translation, focused on medieval and Renaissance/early modern Europe.
+An introduction to masterpieces in Western literature, in translation, focused on medieval and Renaissance/early modern Europe.
 It will begin with the New Testament Bible and then explore authors and great works of Christian Europe, including The Song of Roland, The Romance of the Rose, Dante Alighieri, Ludovico Ariosto, and Miguel de Cervantes.
 Three credits.
+Not offered 2007-2008.